mavin2009/ghost-cell/readme.md

-# ghost-cell: Temporary, Scope-Bound, Reverting Mutations in Rust
+# Scope-cell: Temporary, Scope-Bound, Reverting Mutations in Rust

-`ghost-cell` provides a mechanism for temporary, scope-bound mutability of immutable data in Rust.
+`Scope-cell` provides a mechanism for temporary, scope-bound mutability of immutable data in Rust.
 It allows for non-permanent changes within a defined scope while ensuring the original data remains unaffected.
 This is useful in scenarios where you need temporary mutation without ownership or long-term modification of the underlying data.

 Key features include: